 Note: for non-professional services between $20,000 and $60,000, the District/School should solicit no less than (3) businesses via written requests containing the specifications for the procurement.

 No. State BMEP funding is part of the operational state funding that is awarded to districts, so utilizing Title III federal funds to support Bilingual programs would be considered supplanting.
 Activities such as Spanish spellings bees, as well as any Professional Development that is specifically for dual-language programs are not allowable under Title III.
-State Bilingual Multicultural Education Program (BMEP) funds should be utilized for any BMEP activities as set forth in approved BMEP applications.
-For more information on BMEPs, please visit the Public Education Departments BMEP page.
+State BMEP funds should be utilized for any BMEP activities as set forth in approved BMEP applications.
+For more information on BMEPs, please visit the Public Education Departments Public Education Departments BMEP page.

-Please note: reimbursements should either be actuals (requiring receipts) or per diem, but not both.
-State travel policy:
+Please note that reimbursements should be either actuals (requiring receipts) or per diem, but not both.
+Please see the travel and per diem act.

 Non-compliance with state purchasing requirements places the District/School at risk for fraud or misuse of public funds.
 Purchase order initiation is not sufficient for ordering materials/supplies.
 Purchase orders must be approved as required per district/school policy and state guidelines and regulation.